nlsfi/qgis-plugin-dev-tools/README.md

 Additionally editable installs for the plugin dependencies are supported.
 For example with a dependency to `some_pypi_package`, use `pip install -e /path/to/some_pypi_package` to provide `some_pypi_package` in editable mode from a local directory, and use [Plugin Reloader] to refresh new code when its changed on disk.
 This will also reload the declared dependencies.

+### Developing multiple plugins

+Development mode also enables using and developing multiple plugins easily if certain requirements are satisfied for all extra plugins:

+* Extra plugin must be installable python packages
+  * See e.g. [Quickstart for setuptools]
+* Extra plugin must have entry point in group "qgis_plugin_dev_tools"
+  * See for example: [Entry point usage with setuptools]
+  * Use plugin package name for entry point name
+* Extra plugin needs to be installed in the same python environment where this tool is run in

+Extra plugins are loaded on launch and reloaded together with the main plugin if [Plugin Reloader] is used.

 ## Development of qgis-plugin-dev-tools

 See [development readme](./DEVELOPMENT.md).